koculu/ZoneTree/docs/operations/production-checklist.md

 * Use sync WAL modes only when synchronous WAL acknowledgment is required.
 * Use `No WAL` only for cache, temporary, or intentionally rebuildable data.
 * Choose disk segment mode based on database size and operational file-size needs.
-* Tune sparse array and cache settings only after measuring read behavior.
+* Tune sparse arrays, block cache lifetime, and circular key/value caches only after measuring read behavior.
 * Plan backup and restore before production traffic.

 ## Memory